Capacity (law): General and limited partnerships

 There is a clear division between the approach of states to the definition of partnerships.
 One group of states treats general and limited partnerships as aggregate.
 In terms of capacity, this means that they are no more than the sum of the natural persons who conduct the business.
 The other group of states allows partnerships to have a separate legal personality which changes the capacity of the "firm" and those who conduct its business and makes such partnerships more like corporations.

 Juridical persons

 Corporations

-The extent of an juridical person's capacity depends on the law of the place of incorporation and the enabling provisions included in the constitutive documents of incorporation.
+The extent of a juridical person's capacity depends on the law of the place of incorporation and the enabling provisions included in the constitutive documents of incorporation.
 The general rule is that anything not included in the corporation's capacity, whether expressly or by implication, is ultra vires, i.e. "beyond the power" of the corporation, and so may be unenforceable by the corporation, but the rights and interests of innocent third parties dealing with the corporations are usually protected.

+Limited Liability Companies

+In American law, limited liability companies (LLCs) are legal persons.
+Some legal scholars have argued that they can be used to give legal capacity to software programs, including artificial intelligence.